UNIVERSITY OF WISCONSIN River Falls

-The Department of Animal and Food Science offers a four-year undergraduate degree in Animal Science.
-The Animal Science curriculum covers all aspects of farm animal production including feeding, breeding, health and management as well as the processing of food and fiber products derived from animals.
+The Animal Science major covers all aspects of farm animal production including feeding, breeding, health and management as well as the processing of food and fiber products derived from animals.
 Our faculty provide students with a rich educational foundation, rooted in both science-based classroom work and hands-on activity at our laboratory farms.

 Students can specialize in one of the following emphases:

-In addition, options create a more solid foundation for your designated career path:
+In addition, choosing an option creates a more solid foundation for your designated career path:

 Pre-Veterinary Medicine is offered as a pre-professional program or secondary major (it is not a stand alone degree).
 Most Pre-Vet students have a primary major in Animal Science or Biology.

-The Animal and Food Science Department offers a major in Animal Science (Emphasis in Equine, Meat Animal, and Veterinary Technology) as well as a major in Dairy Science.
-The faculty and staff consists of 13 full-time members with specific expertise in various animal science disciplines including nutrition, reproduction, genetics, breeding, physiology, animal health, livestock management, and meat and dairy products.
+The faculty and staff in the Animal and Food Science department consists of 13 full-time members with specific expertise in various animal science disciplines including nutrition, reproduction, genetics, breeding, physiology, animal health, livestock management, and meat and dairy products.
 In addition, our faculty possesses a broad base of experience with all farm animal species.
 Two of the current faculty members have won the campus-wide “Distinguished Teacher of the Year” award.

 The College of Agriculture, Food and Environmental Sciences maintains two laboratory teaching farms.
 Both the Mann Valley Farm and the Campus Farm are heavily used for course work by the Animal Science faculty.
 These farms include dairy, beef, swine, sheep, poultry, and equine enterprises.
 In addition, the Animal and Food Science Department operates an on-campus dairy manufacturing plant and a fully-equipped meat processing facility.